Vigils take place in Donegal in memory of Creeslough explosion victims

 “But it is a very strong community as was seen here on Friday afternoon with the response of families, friends and neighbours who came to people’s rescue.

-“So I am sure the community will come together and will support each other,” he said.
+“So I am sure the community will come together and will support each other.”

-Meanwhile, former England footballer Stan Collymore tweeted about the incident, writing: “Some of the warmest and genuine people I’ve met were from Letterkenny, Buncrana and Inch in Donegal on one of many wonderful trips to a special part of the world.

 Register for free to continue reading